-AGRICULTURE-RELATRED USES Agriculture-related uses, may be permitted in the Agricultural Reserve designation, where the policies of this section can be satisfied.
+Agriculture-related uses, may be permitted in the Agricultural Reserve designation, where the policies of this section can be satisfied.
 Smaller scale agriculture-related uses may also be permitted as an on-farm diversified use, in accordance with the policies of Section 3.1.4.3.2

-USES NOT PERMITTED For greater clarity, the following uses shall not be permitted as agriculture-related uses:
+For greater clarity, the following uses shall not be permitted as agriculture-related uses:

-- Retail uses, offices and restaurants, except where explicitly permitted by the policies of this subsection; - Residential uses or accommodation, with the exception of an existing accessory dwelling; - Institutional uses; - Recreational uses; - Banquet halls and special event facilities; - Mechanics shops, automobile and recreational vehicle dealerships, distilleries, trucking operations; wrecking yards, contractor's yards, landscaper business, well drillers, excavators, building suppliers and other general commercial and/or industrial uses; and - Other uses that, in the opinion of the County and/or Area Municipality, may: - i) undermine or conflict with the planned function of settlements; - ii) attract large numbers of customers or others to the site; - iii) use significant amounts of water, produce significant amounts of effluent and/or generate significant amounts of traffic (e.g. large food processors); or - iv) not otherwise be consistent with the Provincial policies or guidelines with respect to such uses.
+- Retail uses, offices and restaurants, except where explicitly permitted by the policies of this section; - Residential uses or accommodation, with the exception of an existing accessory dwelling; - Institutional uses; - Recreational uses; - Banquet halls and special event facilities; - Mechanics shops, automobile and recreational vehicle dealerships, distilleries, trucking operations; wrecking yards, contractor's yards, landscaper business, well drillers, excavators, building suppliers and other general commercial and/or industrial uses; and, - Other uses that, in the opinion of the County and/or Area Municipality, may: - i) Attract large numbers of customers or other people; - ii) Generate significant traffic, or not otherwise be appropriate for rural infrastructure or public services; - iii) Create compatibility or enforcement issues; - iv) Undermine or conflict with the planned function of rural settlements, except where explicitly permitted by the policies of this section; or, - v) Not otherwise be consistent with the applicable policies and objectives of this Plan.